-- (1) No person shall damage or cause any damage to any electrical installation or electrical equipment. - (2) No person shall interfere with any electrical installation or electrical equipment in the course of alterations or repairs to non-electrical equipment or structures except where it is necessary to disconnect or move components of an electrical installation, in which event it shall be the responsibility of the person carrying out the alterations or repairs to ensure that the electrical installation is restored to a safe operating condition as soon as the progress of the alterations or repairs permits. - (3) No person shall remove any tag, seal, or warning applied to an electrical installation or applied to electrical equipment by the Electrical Safety Authority from that electrical installation or electrical equipment without permission from the Electrical Safety Authority.
+- 1) No person shall damage or cause any damage to any electrical installation or electrical equipment. - 2) No person shall interfere with any electrical installation or electrical equipment in the course of alterations or repairs to non-electrical equipment or structures except where it is necessary to disconnect or move components of an electrical installation, in which event it shall be the responsibility of the person carrying out the alterations or repairs to ensure that the electrical installation is restored to a safe operating condition as soon as the progress of the alterations or repairs permits. - 25.
+Keep Subrule 3) of Rule 2-032 of CE Code and renumber existing Ontario Amendment Rule 2-032 3) as 4) - 4) No person shall remove any tag, seal, or warning applied to an electrical installation or applied to electrical equipment by the Electrical Safety Authority from that electrical installation or electrical equipment without permission from the Electrical Safety Authority.